NicGorod/MusicBot/README.md

 Desc: discord bot for playing music off of youtube

-Current functionalities: Direct play using youtube links, full stack dt queue functionality, full stop and wipe, search instead of url
+Current functionalities: Direct play using youtube links or search, full stack dt queue functionality, full stop and wipe

 # Known bugs:
-if something is playing and something is queued then when !play is called nothing plays, queue remains but the program is deadlocked and does not quit gracefully
+if something is playing and something is queued then when !play is called the queue is quickly played through with each song staying for about a second until the last song is reached and fully played.

 # Next steps:
 1. Fix bugs
-2. Swap url play and search
-3. Add soundcloud functionality
+2. Add soundcloud functionality

 # Dependecies and installation commands: